44: Gosford Park

 #45: The Kings Speech

-General Opinion: A stunning effort but a little rough in certain areas.
+General Opinion: A stunning effort but rough in certain areas.

-Ok… it’s fairly obvious what they’ve done.
+Ok… It’s fairly obvious what they’ve done.
 They’ve done a bit of chronology swapping here.
-Most of the main plot events (The speech therapy etc…) Happened in the mid 1920’s over a month… not several years in the late 30’s as is depicted here.
-But i can see why they’ve done it… The politics of the 1930’s is far more interesting than the politics of the 1920’s and more people are likely to know about the abdication crisis and the rise of Nazi Germany than would know about the general strike of 1926… And there isn’t as much you can get out of the general that’s kind of personal to the main characters.
-If you set it in the 1920’s it would be a flat film about a man visiting a speech therapist… As it stands however the politics and events of the 1930’s are used to push the characters along and add weight and interest to the film.
-I’ve said before that it’s rare i commend a film for a bit of inaccuracy but sometimes it works better that way… It just does…
+Most of the main plot events (The speech therapy etc…) happened in the mid 1920’s over a month, not several years in the late thirties as is depicted here.
+But I can see why they’ve done it.
+The politics of the 1930’s is far more interesting than the politics of the 1920’s and more people are likely to know about the abdication crisis and the rise of Nazi Germany than would know about the general strike of 1926.
+And there isn’t as much you can get out of the general strike that’s personal to the main characters.
+If you set it in the 1920’s it would be a flat film about a man visiting a speech therapist.
+As it stands, however, the politics and events of the 1930’s are used to push the characters along and add weight and interest to the film.
+I’ve said before that it’s rare I commend a film for a bit of inaccuracy but sometimes it works better that way, like here.

-Not that all the inaccuracy in this film is right… there are some other minor factual faults that don’t fit.
-For instance Edward VIII wasn’t present at his father’s death… He was actually in Africa at the time.
-He also spoke with a Cockney accent in private… which curiously is never even hinted at here (Just like Queen Victorias German accent is never used in film!)
-He also didn’t cry onto his mothers shoulder… that was his brother after the abdication.
-And as for the abdication itself… No mention is made of Churchill rewriting it.
+Not that all the inaccuracy in this film is done in the right.
+There are some other minor, factual faults that don’t fit.
+For instance, Edward VIII wasn’t present at his father’s death.
+He was actually in Africa at the time.
+He also spoke with a cockney accent in private, which curiously is never even hinted at here (Just like Queen Victoria’s German accent is never used in film!)
+He also didn’t cry onto his mother’s shoulder, that was his brother after the abdication.
+And as for the abdication itself, no mention is made of Churchill rewriting it.
 In fact, Churchill was a supporter of Edward and not of the abdication…

-But saying that the characters are presented well… despite the minor factual inaccuracies.
-For a start Colin Firth does an excellent job of playing Bertie/George.
-It’s a very accurate portrayal… down to the mannerisms and voice… although he might be a bit fatter than the real one… And as for Helena Bonham Carter… well for once she actually does rather well… Although the accent isn’t right:
+But saying that, the characters are presented well, despite the minor factual inaccuracies.
+Colin Firth does an excellent job of playing Bertie/George.
+It’s a very accurate portrayal, down to the mannerisms and voice, Although he might be a bit fatter than the real one.
+And as for Helena Bonham Carter… Well, for once she actually does rather well… Although the accent isn’t right: